SPEAKING

 • Beaconsfield Garden Club, Montreal, Canada

-• The Preservation Society of Newport County, Rhode Island
+• The Preservation Society of Newport County, RI

-• Baldwin Library Speakers Series, University of Florida, Gainesville, Florida
+• Baldwin Library Speakers Series, University of Florida, Gainesville, FL

 • Children’s Literature Series, Faculty of Education, Cambridge University